Join us for our fall production of Little Shop of Horrors, November 16–19, 2023! Click here to Purchase Tickets.

 The fall production is usually a smaller-scale show, frequently a non-musical.
 The various aspects of the production usually involves 60-90 students.
-Recent productions include the drama “Harvey” and musical comedy “The Drowsy Chaperone.”
+Recent productions include "Clue" and "The 25th Annual Putnam County Spelling Bee."
 Students who are interested in being in cast or stage/technical crews typically audition and sign-up during the week following Labor Day.

 The spring production is a large-scale musical.
 Well over 100 students are usually involved in this production.
-Recent shows include a Broadway standard, “South Pacific,” a contemporary show, “Phantom of the Opera,” and a rock opera, “Jesus Christ Superstar.”
-Auditions and crew-sign-ups for the spring production are typically the first week following Christmas break.
+Recent shows include "Jekyll & Hyde," "Big Fish," and "Pippin."
+Auditions and crew-sign-ups for the spring production are typically the first week following Christmas break

 Cast rehearsal dates and times may be found on the calendar linked on these pages.
 In general, fall rehearsals for everyone are Sunday, Monday and Wednesday from 6:30 until 9:00.
 Spring rehearsals are Monday through Thursday from 6:30 until 9:00.
 Additional rehearsals may be scheduled for leads and soloists.